Belorussian Station: Plot

-That difficult day friends complete with a visit to their friend, the former front-line nurse.
-She sings a lyrical song of the war years, and they cry from the flood of memories as they think back 25 years ago, May 1945, when all of them were alive, young and happy of their victory ...
+In the summer of 1945, a group of former comrades-in-arms parted ways at Belorussky Station after World War II, having last gathered in 1946 to celebrate the birthday of their former commander, Valentin Matveev.
+Now, over twenty years later in 1970, they reunite in Moscow to bid farewell to Matveev, who has passed away.
+The tense atmosphere of the funeral, complicated by the widow’s emotional distress, leaves them unable to properly honor their friend’s memory.
+The four men—now leading very different lives as a factory director, chief accountant, journalist, and municipal repairman—find themselves wandering Moscow in search of a quiet place to reminisce.
+While contending with everyday responsibilities and interruptions, they recall the solidarity and sacrifices of their wartime bond, revealing layers of their characters and unshaken loyalty to their friendships.
+Their late commander’s memory serves as a moral compass throughout, a constant reminder of their shared past.

+The film culminates at the home of Raya, a former battalion nurse who initially doesn’t recognize them.
+Upon hearing of Matveev’s death, she gathers her strength to sing their cherished song, honoring the memory of the "unbreakable" 10th Airborne Battalion of the 1st Belorussian Front.
+The narrative poignantly contrasts the outlooks and values of these veterans with the younger generation, depicting a post-war world where no battle scenes are shown, and shots are only heard in the form of the farewell salute at the cemetery.
+Without a single scene of wartime action, Andrei Smirnov’s film is widely regarded as one of the most profound works about World War II, capturing the emotional depth and enduring significance of their wartime experiences.

 Writing and filming

 The original script written in 1966 by Vadim Trunin was significantly different from the final one shot in the film.
-According to that scenario, young people at the restaurant began to mock the four front-line friends, and it came to a fight.
-The former paratroopers easily come out of it victorious, but the called police took the side of young people (one of them had influential parents).
-The police tried to arrest the four friends but instead the policemen became victims themselves.
+According to that scenario, young people at the restaurant began to mock the four front-line friends, and a fight ensues.
+The former paratroopers easily come out of it victorious, but the police called to the scene take the side of young people (one of whom had influential parents).
+The police tries to arrest the four friends but instead the policemen become victims themselves.

-Film director Andrei Smirnov was picking actors for this film for a very long time.
+Film director Andrei Smirnov had been picking actors for this film for a very long time.
 Thus, the role of the director of the plant Kharlamov was auditioned for by Mikhail Ulyanov and even Eldar Ryazanov.
 Nikolay Rybnikov wanted to play the role of the simple locksmith, but Yevgeny Leonov was stronger in the screen test.
 The character of accountant Dubinsky was conceived as an analogue to Aramis, who would be played by the "classic" intellectual – Innokenty Smoktunovsky or Nikolai Grinko.
 As a result, Andrei Smirnov chose Anatoly Papanov, who surprisingly combined softness and sentimentality with brutality and power.

-Direction of Mosfilm approved Inna Makarova on the role of the nurse Raisa, but Andrei Smirnov insisted on the candidacy of Nina Urgant.
+Direction of Mosfilm approved Inna Makarova for the role of the former nurse Raisa, but upon Smirnov's insistence Nina Urgant was cast in the role.